scicloj/wolframite/README.md

 Next, obviously, you'll need to ensure that you have Wolfram Engine or Mathematica installed and your license (free for W. E.) registered - make sure you can run these tools on their own _before_ trying Wolframite.

-First of all, you need to initialize a connecting to a Wolfram/Mathematica kernel, like this:
+First of all, you need to initialize a connection to a Wolfram/Mathematica kernel, like this:

 ```clojure
 (wolframite.core/init!)